Skip to content

 Value Description

-Named A named export (e.g., export { foo }).
+named A named export (e.g., export { foo }).

-Default A default export (e.g., export default foo).
+default A default export (e.g., export default foo).

-ReExport A re-export from another module (e.g., export { foo } from 'bar').
+re_export A re-export from another module (e.g., export { foo } from 'bar').

 The kind of a symbol definition found in source code.